jasonharris06/Project1/README.md

 # Project1

-'listlo' is an API-powered web application that pulls data from multiple sources
+'listlo' is an API-powered web application that takes the users input and searches for products from Best Buy and Walmart.

 ## Code Featured Utilizes: ##